Gallery of early trophozoites

 P.knowlesi

-The early trophozoite may resembles P.falciparum and infected cells may be frequent.
+The early trophozoite may resemble P.falciparum and infected cells may be frequent.
 Later forms however begin to resemble parasites of P.malariae.

 -